-The Duke of She asked Zilu about Confucius.
-Zilu did not reply.
+The Lord of She asked Zilu about Confucius.
+Zilu didn’t reply.
 Confucius said: “Why didn’t you say, ‘He’s the kind of man who gets so lost in his passions that he forgets to eat and so caught up in his happiness that he forgets his worries and doesn’t even notice he’s growing old?’”

 Confucius said: “I wasn’t born with innate knowledge.
 I simply love the past and am assiduous in seeking it there.”

 Confucius never talked of strange phenomena, feats of strength, disorder, or spirits.